Survival and Infectivity of SARS-CoV-2 under the Influence of Taheri Consciousness Fields in Different pHs

 Abstract

-The SARS-CoV-2 virus is responsible for causing coronavirus disease 2019 (COVID-19), which has become a severe and important public health problem globally since 2019.
+The SARS-CoV-2 virus causes coronavirus disease 2019 (COVID-19), which has become a severe and important public health problem globally since 2019.
 Studies have shown that the pH of the environment is a critical factor for the entry of a virus into cells and the fusion of its envelope with the membrane of the host cells.
-The Taheri Consciousness Fields (TCFs) introduced by Mohammad Ali Taheri, is a novel field that is neither matter nor energy.
-Therefore, it is non-quantifiable and cannot be directly observed or measured.
+Taheri Consciousness Fields (TCFs) introduced by Mohammad Ali Taheri are novel fields that are neither matter nor energy.
+Therefore, they are non-quantifiable and cannot be directly observed or measured.
 However, it is possible to demonstrate and measure the effects of these fields through standard scientific experiments.
-This study aimed to investigate the effects of two TCFs (A and B) on the survival and infectivity of SARS-CoV-2 in different pHs.
+This study aimed to investigate the effects of two TCFs (1 and 2) on the survival and infectivity of SARS-CoV-2 across different pH values.
 Viruses (1×106 TCID50) were exposed to several pH conditions (pH: 2-12) at room temperature for one day.
-CPE (cytopathic effect) monitoring and TCID50 were used for the evaluation of virus survival and infectivity.
-The results showed that the two TCFs completely inactivated SARS-CoV-2 at pH of 4, 11, and 9.5 and significantly reduced the virus titer at pHs of 6, 7.2, and 8.5.
-These results suggest that TCFs, as a qualitative intervention, can inactivate SARS-CoV-2.
-However, additional research is needed to further clarify the mechanism of action of TCFs on the survival and infectivity of SARS-CoV-2.
+Cytopathic effect (CPE) monitoring and the 50% tissue culture infectious dose (TCID50) were used to evaluate virus survival and infectivity.
+The results demonstrated that the two TCFs completely inactivated SARS‑CoV‑2 at pH values of 4, 9.5, and 11, and significantly reduced viral titers at pH 6, 7.2, and 8.5.
+These findings indicate that TCFs, as a qualitative intervention, possess the potential to inactivate SARS‑CoV‑2.
+Nevertheless, further studies are required to elucidate the underlying mechanisms by which TCFs influence viral survival and infectivity.